Penny 1904 "Type 1902-1910" (United Kingdom, Edward VII)

 Auction prices

 Find out the current coin value of the British Penny 1904 .
-This silver coin from the times of Edward VII.
-The record price belongs to the lot 27359 sold at the Heritage Auctions auction for USD 431.
-Bidding took place April 25, 2012.
+This bronze coin from the times of Edward VII.
+The record price belongs to the lot 8992 sold at the Spink UK auction for GBP 850.
+Bidding took place October 27, 2023.

 Сondition